top of page

 As soon as the mosquitoes emerge from their pupal stage, our lab team starts the sorting and preparation process to ensure that only male mosquitoes proceed to the next phase.
 The lab establishes an optimal environment for the mosquitoes to grow and thrive, ensuring they are healthy enough to survive in the wild.

-Step 3
+3

-X-ray Sterilization
+X-Ray Sterilization

 When the mosquitoes reach full maturity, they are prepared for sterilization.
 Thousands of male mosquitoes are sterilized using X-ray radiation and are carefully monitored to ensure they are ready for release!

-Step 4
+4

 Sterile Mosquito Release